eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 Whereas [Nginx](https://en.wikipedia.org/wiki/Nginx), a more recent web server compared to Apache, uses an event-driven architecture, which relies on epoll.
 Instead of creating a new thread for every new connection, a single thread is sufficient to handle multiple clients simultaneously.

 eXpServer uses the latter method to achieve concurrency.
-In the next stage we will modify our TCP server to handle multiple clients using epoll.
+In the next stage, we will explore the other method - [multi-threading](<https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)>).
+The server will be using UDP sockets for connection.
+Both multi-threading and [UDP protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol) will not be used in the subsequent stages of the roadmap to build eXpServer.
+Thus skipping this stage will not affect the continuity of the subsequent stages of the project.
+However, these are important concepts in networking.
+Hence these ideas are explored.